sebnitu/vrembem/packages/modal/README.md

 #### Required Modals

 Required modals are modals that need an explicit action to be closed.
 That means clicking on the background or pressing the escape key to close a required modal is disabled.
-By default, required modals are set by giving a dialog the attribute `role` with a value of `alertdialog`.
+Required modals are set by giving a dialog the attribute `role` with a value of `alertdialog`.

 ```html
 <div id="modal-id" class="modal">